Secretchronicles/main-website/content/en/pages/donations.md

 own income, which is unfortunate.
 If you want to show your support to TSC, please consider making a donation to the project so we can:

-* Pay infrastructure (our server is sponsored, but what about SSL certificates for example?)
 * Do contests for great art and music in the game
 * Pay bounties for people who fix longstanding bugs or implement long-requested features
+* Organise physical meetings of the developers (travel expenses)
+* Buy hardware for testing the game, for backups, or anything else that requires physical equipment
 * At least pay the people from the core team a small sum for their sustained support of the game
 * And many things more.
+In any case, it is always good to have a little bit of savings in case unexpected costs arise.

 The project lead tries to maintain maximum transparency regarding the money that is received from donations, and the team decides as a whole